- Do professors in the department keep secret grade books?

 The department has two year-long creative writing courses, English 209-210, Advanced Creative Writing: Narrative, and English 211-212, Advanced Creative Writing: Verse, that are open to both majors and non-majors.
 Students who wish to be considered for these courses must submit a writing portfolio a week before spring break in the semester before the courses begin.
 Please check with the English department for the exact due date.
 A portfolio should consist of 15 to 20 pages of fiction or 6 to 8 poems.

-These courses are not available to Freshmen.
+These courses are not available to first-year students.

 A writing portfolio is also required for students wishing to take English 305-306 the year-long Creative Writing Seminar.
 This course is limited to senior English Majors, and entails the writing of a Senior Thesis--a collection of poems, short stories or a novel.